randyh62/rocprofiler-sdk/source/docs/index.rst

 ROCprofiler-SDK documentation
 ******************************************

-ROCprofiler-SDK is a tooling infrastructure for profiling general-purpose GPU compute applications running on the ROCm software.
+ROCprofiler-SDK is a tooling infrastructure for profiling general-purpose GPU compute applications running on the ROCm software, including applications using HIP, OpenMP with offloading, and OpenCL APIs.
 It supports application tracing to provide a big picture of the GPU application execution and kernel profiling to provide low-level hardware details from the performance counters.
 The ROCprofiler-SDK library provides runtime-independent APIs for tracing runtime calls and asynchronous activities such as GPU kernel dispatches and memory moves.
 The tracing includes callback APIs for runtime API tracing and activity APIs for asynchronous activity records logging.